 There are some people who inherently know who they want to become and what they want to do.
-And then there is Jamaya Moore, who has almost effortlessly become the beauty industry’s newest force of nature.
-And while building a beauty brand wasn't initially a part of the blueprint of her life’s plans, she has easily become one of the most recognizable, respected, and admired beauty entrepreneurs in Baltimore, MD.
+And then, there is Jamaya Moore.
+While building a beauty brand wasn't initially a part of the blueprint for Jamaya's life’s plans, she’s developed into a respected and admired beauty professional.

-Now, with nearly 10 years as a professional makeup artist, beauty expert, television personality, and most recently, a two-time author, she has forged some of the most meaningful relationships with clients and companies who, too, are synonymous with an impeccable work ethic, integrity, and a consistent message.
+Now, with 10 years as a professional makeup artist, beauty expert, television personality, and most recently, a two-time author, Jamaya has forged some of the most meaningful relationships with clients and companies who, too, are synonymous with an impeccable work ethic, integrity, and a consistent message.

-And yet, it's her desire to share what she knows about the beauty industry and artist technique with other budding and aspiring artists that makes the most sense to her at this stage in her entrepreneurship.
-In 2014, what began as Pretty Much Beauty, featuring the development of small beauty and tech accessories for the everyday woman, grew into Pretty Much Academy.
-At the Academy, women and artists at all levels of expertise, are offered makeup courses and hands-on business mentorship essential to building skill and their own brands.
+And yet, it's Jamaya's desire to mentor other working artists at this stage in her career.
+What began as Pretty Much Beauty, featuring small beauty and tech accessories for women, grew into Pretty Much Academy (PMA).
+At the PMA, women and artists at all levels of expertise, receive hands-on business coaching and mentorship essential to building their own brands.